wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.0 =
+* Added ability to assign feeds to a category and output feeds from a given a given category.
+Limit posts on a page.
+Uninstall now works for multiuser sites.
+Solved problem for some users where the LightBox option was conflicting with other plugins that also relied on Lightbox or Colorbox.
 = Version 1.1 =
 * Added ability to determine where the links should open (Lightbox, new window, current window) = Version 1.0 =